 Uniforms for Work and Sport.
 Shirts, Jackets, Trousers, Overalls and Hi-Vis Workwear.
 NZ wide Delivery.
 Biz Collection, Visitec, Aussie Pacific and many more brands online.
 Workwear, Shirts, Jackets, Sportswear - we sell it all.
 Top quality at cheap prices.

-Often you will see measurements as '1/2 chest' or '1/2 waist' - these are the 'measurements of the garment' laying down from left seam to right seam.
+Often you will see measurements as '1/2 chest' or '1/2 waist' - these are the 'measurements of the garment in centimetres' laying down from left seam to right seam.

 There are two ways to measure: